olliepalmer/parallel-worlds-course/pages/2020/about.md

 - The audio work can be real and/or fictionalised.
 It can use autobiography, fiction, found sounds, your own foley – whatever helps you to take the listener on a journey between two worlds.
 - It should carefully consider the emotional journey you wish for a listener to go through, using principles of ‘framing’ we have discussed in class.

+### Overview of process

-### Overview of process to reach narrative audio work: 20% of final grade
+Overview of process to reach narrative audio work: 20% of final grade

 - This work should help an audience ‘frame’ your work more.
 - Present a 2-4 minute overview of the narrative audio work, in audio/visual format.
 This can be a presentation, a pre-recorded video or audio file, a PDF, or another format of your choosing.